nyvyn/wikimem/README.md

 # WikiMem

-WikiMem is a Tauri-powered desktop app that offers memory for AI (e.g. Claude, Codex, etc.).
+WikiMem is a desktop app that offers memory management for AI (e.g. Claude, Codex, etc.).

 It exposes an MCP server for AI agents to read and write memories as Markdown, which can then be viewed and edited in a wiki-style interface.